datagrok-ai/public/packages/Bio/README.md

 [Lassmann, Timo. _Kalign 3: multiple sequence alignment of large data sets._ **Bioinformatics** (2019).pdf](https://academic.oup.com/bioinformatics/advance-article-pdf/doi/10.1093/bioinformatics/btz795/30314127/btz795.pdf).
 “kalign“ is suited for sequences containing only natural monomers.
 Sequences of a particular column can be analyzed using MSA algorithm available at the top menu.
 Aligned sequences can be inspected for base composition at the position of MSA result.
+User is also able to specify custom gap open, gap extend and terminal gap penalties for alignment.

 ![MSA and base composition analysis]( ../../help/uploads/macromolecules/macromolecules-msa-and-composition-analysis-800.gif "MSA analysis")